ansys/pydpf-core/docs/source/index.rst

 DPF is an independent, physics-agnostic tool that you can plug into many apps for both data input and data output, including visualization and result plots.
-The following table shows an exhaustive list of supported apps by DPF and their related format:
+The following table shows an exhaustive list of supported apps by DPF and their related formats:

 .. table:: Truth table for "not"
    :widths: auto